Loan Guides Austria 2026: Hub for Every Topic

 What should I look for when comparing loans?

-Focus on the effective annual interest rate, not the nominal rate.
+Focus on the effective annual interest rate (Effektivzins), not the nominal rate.
 The effective rate includes all mandatory costs: processing fees, account management, and insurance premiums.
-Get at least three offers and check the early repayment options.
-Only use rate inquiries (Konditionsanfragen), not binding loan applications, to protect your credit score.
+Get at least three offers and only use rate inquiries (Konditionsanfragen), not binding loan applications, to protect your KSV score.